catseye/Robin/doc/module/Boolean.markdown

 ### `and` ###

-`and` evaluates all of its arguments to booleans, and evaluates to the logical conjunction (boolean "and") of all of these values.
+`and` evaluates both of its arguments to booleans, and evaluates to the logical conjunction (boolean "and") of these two values.

     | (robin (0 1) ((boolean (0 1) *))
     |   (and #t #t))